Kinesis® K-Cube™ Laser Sources

 - Do not use Laser Viewing Cards in place of a proper Beam Trap.

 Lasers are categorized into different classes according to their ability to cause eye and other damage.
 The International Electrotechnical Commission (IEC) is a global organization that prepares and publishes international standards for all electrical, electronic, and related technologies.
 The IEC document 60825-1 outlines the safety of laser products.
 A description of each class of laser is given below:

 The KLS635 and KLS1550 K-Cube laser sources are compact units with a fiber-coupled Fabry-Perot laser diode.
 The unit can be operated via the top panel display screen and controls as soon as the device is turned on.
-Alternatively, a USB connection allows for remote PC operation with the Kinesis software.
+Alternatively, a USB connection allows for remote PC operation with either the Kinesis or APT software.
 An integrated feedback circuit maintains constant optical output power at the selected output intensity level.

 The unit has a very small 121.0 mm x 60.0 mm x 47.0 mm (4.76" x 2.36" x 1.85") footprint and may be mounted directly to the optical table using the 1/4" (M6) counterbored slots in the base plate.
 This compact size allows the laser source to be positioned close to the rest of the system for added convenience when manually adjusting components.
 Tabletop operation also allows minimal cable lengths for easier cable management.

 Please note that this controller does not ship with a power supply.
 Compatible power supplies are listed below.

 Click for Details

 Each KPS201 power supply includes one region-specific adapter, which can be selected upon checkout.